JoshuaisaKing/cts_Dynamic_UI_Framework/README.md

 # cts_Dynamic_UI_Framework
-Contains The Project Details Document and additional required files (if necessary)
+Contains The Project Description Document and additional required files (if necessary)